F.83 After leaving

 Edison’s employ 1894, Kennelly went into business for himself and later had a

-distinguished career academic, teaching electrical engineering Harvard.80
+distinguished career academic, teaching electrical engineering Harvard.
+Holland’s work was closely supervised Durand and other managers and

-years before joining Edison.photograph Building shows Holland with his boss, Nelson Durand,
+every expense had justified.M.photograph Building shows Holland with his boss, Nelson Durand,

 manager the business phonograph operation, and Edison’s son Charles (figure